informalsystems/quint/doc/adr004-effect-system.md

 ### Inference rules

-Inferring names: variables have effect `Read[v]` (unless they are used in operator assign, where their resulting effect will be inferred correctly as `Update[v]`), constants have no effect (Pure), operators resolve to the effect of their respective bodies.
+Inferring names: variables have effect `Read[v]` (unless they are used in as targets of assignment, where their resulting effect will be inferred correctly as `Update[v]`), constants have no effect (Pure), operators resolve to the effect of their respective bodies.